why Suncor Energy Inc. [SU] is a Good Choice for Investors After New Price Target of $30.80

-Suncor Energy Inc. [NYSE: SU] gained 4.31% or 1.34 points to close at $32.46 with a heavy trading volume of 7131655 shares.
-The company report on March 17, 2022 that Suncor Energy’s Executive Vice President of Mining and Upgrading Retiring.
+Suncor Energy Inc. [NYSE: SU] loss -3.82% on the last trading session, reaching $32.75 price per share at the time.
+The company report on March 22, 2022 that Suncor Energy Names Peter Zebedee as the Executive Vice President of Mining and Upgrading.

-Calgary, Alberta–(Newsfile Corp. – March 17, 2022) – Suncor (TSX: SU) (NYSE: SU) today announced that Mike MacSween, the current executive vice president, Mining and Upgrading, is retiring early from Suncor on April 14, 2022.
+Calgary, Alberta–(Newsfile Corp. – March 22, 2022) – Suncor (TSX: SU) (NYSE: SU) today announced the appointment of Peter Zebedee as the executive vice president of Mining and Upgrading, effective April 11, 2022.

-As the executive vice president, Mining and Upgrading, Mike has led all of Suncor’s mining and upgrading operations, including Syncrude.
-He has also overseen Suncor’s involvement with the Regional Municipality of Wood Buffalo community.
+Peter comes to Suncor from LNG Canada where he had been seconded by Shell as the chief executive officer since 2019.
+Prior to his secondment into the LNG Canada joint venture, Peter’s last position with Shell was vice president Canada Manufacturing and general manager Scotford.

-It opened the trading session at $31.64, the shares rose to $32.49 and dropped to $31.59, the range by which the price of stock traded the whole day.
-The daily chart for SU points out that the company has recorded 73.49% gains over the past six months.
-However, it is still -89.82% lower than its most recent low trading price.
+Suncor Energy Inc. represents 1.45 billion in outstanding shares, while the company has a total market value of $45.45 billion with the latest information.
+SU stock price has been found in the range of $32.635 to $33.24.

-If we look at the average trading volume of 8.47M shares, SU reached to a volume of 7131655 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 8.55M shares, SU reached a trading volume of 6780078 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Suncor Energy Inc. [SU]: